Split the config into two versions:

 NvChad , I noticed that updating the theme in

-is because Neovim compiles and stores Lua modules in ~/.cache/nvim/luac
+is because Neovim compiles and stores Lua modules in ~/.cache/nvim/luac, which

 can cause it to load outdated config unless explicitly reloaded.